 An applicant eligible for consideration under the above guidelines is NOT guaranteed an offer of admission.
 Staff, facilities, and resources are limited.
 As a result, offers of admission may be limited to only the most qualified of the eligible applicants as determined by the School of Communication Admissions Committee.

 In rare cases, applicants who do not meet the above minimums may be considered for admission, and those who have been denied admission may request reconsideration.
 To apply for either consideration, applicants must petition the School of Communication Admissions Committee in writing, stating those reasons relevant to his or her situation that demonstrate the likelihood of success in the program.

 The School of Communication has a competitive Graduate Assistantship program.
 A graduate assistant (GA) is a full-time master's student who is hired to teach a class, support the faculty, and aid in labs.
 GAs receive tuition remission and a small stipend in exchange for 20 hours of time each week in the classroom and/or labs.
 GAs are not permitted to work outside of the program more than eight (8) additional hours per week.
 Most of our full-time students are aided by graduate assistantships, scholarships, and financial aid packages.
 Along with the application for admission, an assistantship application must be completed.

-1. Complete the application for graduate assistantship/tuition scholarship forms.
-2. Attach an essay about your qualifications pertaining to this type of financial aid.
-3. Submit an essay of no more than 500 words explaining your interest in graduate study in Communication at The University of Akron.
-4. Forward three letters of reference.
-5. Provide a professional resume.
 All materials must be submitted directly to the Graduate School along with your graduate school application.
 For additional information contact the School of Communication at 330-972-7600, or the graduate coordinator.